 Bicycles should be in good working order and appropriate for the type of ride planned.
 Seats should be adjusted to the right height for each rider.
-Girls should have a slight bend in the knee when seated.
+Cyclists should have a slight bend in the knee when seated.
 A seat that is set too low is a common problem and causes significant discomfort.
-Watch for seats set too high, a girl's legs should never be fully extended.
+Watch for seats set too high; a rider's legs should never be fully extended.

-It is also important for girls to have appropriate pedals for their experience level.
+It is also important to have appropriate pedals for the experience level.
 Beginners should use flat pedals; experienced riders may choose clip-in pedals.
-Protective bicycle helmets with properly fitted safety straps are also required.
+Protective bicycle helmets with properly fitted safety straps are required.
 Helmets should fit comfortably but snugly, be worn level on the head, and not move in any direction when the chin strap is securely fastened.